deadmau915/react-course/README.md

     * What is React
     * Project setup

-2. Class 2: Components
+2. Class 2, 3: Components
     * What is a component
-    * How to create and use a component
+    * How to create and use a components

-2. Class : ...
+3. Class : ...
     * ...

 ## Conclusion